Khirdalan: Climate

-Khyrdalan is located in the western part of the Absheron Peninsula, south of the Jeyranbatan Reservoir, between Baku and Sumgait, at an elevation of 71 meters above sea level.
+Khirdalan is located in the western part of the Absheron Peninsula, south of the Jeyranbatan Reservoir, between Baku and Sumgait, at an elevation of 71 meters above sea level.
 It lies just 5 kilometers from Baku and is situated in a seismically active region, with an earthquake intensity of 8 points on the Richter scale.
 The city experiences a temperate hot semi-arid and dry steppe climate, with an average annual temperature of 13.1°C. The warmest monthly average is 24.6°C, while the coldest is 2.4°C. The humidity averages 76%, and the city receives 163 mm of annual precipitation.
 The predominant wind directions are north, northwest, south, and southwest, with an average wind speed of 6.8 m/s.